mystoev/varba7/README.md

 - [ ] Refactor
   - [ ] Unify IPs, ports and domain, while in dev and in prod
   - [ ] Start in prod when on home server
+  - [ ] Change the 5173 port after refactor
 - [ ] CI/CD
   - [ ] CI/CD for the cronjob
   - [ ] Deploy on a Github release